-After January 10, 2021 the Grants Coordinator will provide all applicants with either an invitation to submit a full application or a pre-application denial letter.
+After January 12, 2024 the Grants Specialist will provide all applicants with either an invitation to submit a full application or a pre-application denial letter.
 Either letter will also provide Pre-Application Review Team feedback to the applicant with information that may improve their full application or future re-submittal opportunity.

 Full Application Review Process

-Upon invitation, the CIG full applications will be due, via online submission portal, by 4:30 pm on February 12th.
-Full applications are also competitive and will be reviewed, scored and ranked by the CIG Technical Review Committee.
+Upon invitation, the CIG Full Applications will be due, via online submission portal, by 4:30 pm on February 9, 2023.
+Full Applications are also competitive and will be reviewed, scored and ranked by the CIG Technical Review Committee.
 The 5-member CIG Technical Review Committee has representatives from coastal resource management, the scientific/research community, local government, non-governmental organizations, and citizens-at-large.
 All applications are scored based on the applicable Project Evaluation Criteria for Research or Non-Research applications.

-Applicants will be notified by the Grants Coordinator in early April 2021 if they are preliminarily chosen for funding.
-Funding will be dependent upon NOAA approval in July/August 2021 for project terms of October 1st through September 30th.
+Applicants will be notified by the Grants Coordinator in early April 2024 if they are preliminarily chosen for funding.
+Funding will be dependent upon NOAA's approval in August 2024 for project terms of October 1, 2024 through September 30, 2025.
 Year 2 of any 2-year proposals preliminarily chosen for funding will be entirely dependent upon the favorable federal approval of NOAA's budget.

 Low-Cost Construction and Land Acquisition Projects (306A)

 Applications to support low-cost construction projects or acquisition of real property that provide access to coastal natural resources are accepted under the Coastal Incentive Grant program.
 NOAA is currently revising 306A Guidance and Checklist documentation.
 More information will be provided as documents are approved.
 Applications for low-cost construction or land acquisition projects require a site visit by DNR staff prior to submission of the full application.
 Additional requirements to the standard CIG Application for low-cost construction and land acquisition projects are as follows:

 - The Section 306A Questionnaire must be completed and returned with your full application (DO NOT sign the cover page).
 Please click here for the WordDoc version and here for the PDF version of the checklist which CRD staff will use for their site visit.